 STEM Workforce and Data Equity Work

-Freeman's advocacy work is focused on resolving blind spots in the U.S. STEM workforce.
-Since 2018, he has been working to have sexual orientation and gender identity (SOGI) demographics incorporated into the U.S. government’s national data collection and reporting systems for the STEM workforce, which are used to track the demographic composition of the STEM workforce, help ensure equal opportunity, and develop strategies that can best engage all the nation's talent.
+Freeman's work in this vein is focused on resolving blind spots in advancing the U.S. STEM workforce.
+Since 2018, he has been working to have sexual orientation and gender identity (SOGI) demographics incorporated into the U.S. government’s national data collection and reporting systems for the STEM workforce, which are used to track the demographic composition of the US PhD- and college-educated populations, help ensure equal opportunity, and develop strategies that can best engage all of the nation's talent.
 By catalyzing SOGI data infrastructures at the national level while maintaining rigorous privacy and confidentiality standards, this work seeks to create transformative change through data-driven policies and solutions that can better enable the success of all people in STEM.